List of people executed in the United States in 2003

 Sixty-five people, all male, were executed in the United States in 2003, sixty-four by lethal injection and one by electrocution.
 Twenty-four of them were carried out in Texas.
-The state of Oklahoma executed Scott Hain, who became the last juvenile offender to be executed in the United States before Roper v.
+Scott Hain became the last juvenile offender to be executed in the United States before Roper v.
 Simmons, which banned capital punishment nationwide for anyone under the age of eighteen.